wp-plugins/woocommerce-table-rates/readme.txt

 None at this time

 == Changelog ==
+= 1.1.1 =
+* FIX: Updated calculation of shipping to not include the any Virtual products.

+* FIX: Spelling Errors.

 = 1.1 =
 * NEW: Sorts each table seperately in order of smallest to largest based off of minium cart total.

 * NEW: Swap Min and Max ammounts if the Max value is less than the Min Value.

 = 1.0 =
 * Initial Release